szwinter/academic-kickstart/content/home/demo2.md

 To be written:
 * Mondrian mixing
 * OODA, tree data, etc.
 * G-Bayes.
-Applications to model uncertainty where marginal likelihood is intractible.
-Applications to factor models.
+Applications to model uncertainty where marginal likelihood is intractible. .